janekkkk/portfolio/blog/dark-mode.md

 ---

-Here's how I implemented dark mode on this website.
-Invert all colors, set a nice background, and invert again images and emojis so correct.
+Learn how to quickly implement dark mode on your website with a simple CSS trick, no JavaScript necessary.

 ## Prerequisites
 You can use this on any frontend website on [almost all browsers](https://caniuse.com/prefers-color-scheme) (97% of all users while writing this).